cheroe/BOP-Helper/README.md

 ___
 <h2>How it works</h2>

-This tool utilizes csvkit to parse through data (graph-cli is still being implemented!)
+This program utilizes csvkit to parse through data (graph-cli is still being implemented!)
 ___
 <h2>How to use it</h2>